-Check the block \square if any notice resulting from the review of this tax report, as well as any request for additional information needed to determine the tax liability, is to be mailed to the preparer's address.
-If the block is not checked, all notices will be mailed to the corporation's address.
-If a request for information is mailed to the preparer, a copy of this request is also sent to the taxpayer.
+Enter "Y" or "N" in the block labeled "Mailed to Preparer" to indicate if any notice resulting from the review of this tax report, or request for additional information is to be mailed to the preparer's address.
+If "Y" is entered in this box, the notices and all correspondence will be sent to the name and address provided in this section.
+If "N" is entered, all notices will be mailed to the corporation's address.
+If a request for information is mailed to the preparer, a copy will also be sent to the taxpayer.

 Paid preparers must sign and date all tax returns.
-The preparer's name, complete address and telephone number and the date prepared must be typed or printed in the appropriate blocks.
+The preparer's name, complete address, telephone number, email address, federal PTIN and the date prepared must be typed or printed in the appropriate blocks.